smurferson1/MineControl/README.md

 - Can't automatically get rid of popups or do other user tasks when launching other apps.
 - Probably some allowed configurations that would make no sense or cause errors or crashes.
 - "Classic" Windows styling, maybe ugly.
 Partly for performance reasons (no GPU usage).
-- Developer: Engineered badly in some ways, with a bunch of logic embedded in the form code, no automated tests, etc. Focus was on features, not technical excellence.
+- Developer: Engineered badly in some ways, with a bunch of logic embedded in the form code, no automated tests, etc. Features and performance over form, thus far.
+It may be better rewritten, but who knows if that will happen?
 - Developer: There are lots of included DLLs, with 80%+ from Microsoft.Windows.Compatibility (an obnoxious kitchen sink package), most of which aren't actually called (and _none_ of the web-related controls are called).
 In fact, most of the DLLs could possibly be deleted without impact, this just hasn't been tested.
 This extra bulk was added _solely_ for the legacy chart controls, which should probably be replaced.

 See Issues area for comprehensive list, and add to it if you find a bug.